COBOL Language Support

 This feature checks for mistakes and errors in COBOL code.
 The syntax check feature reviews the whole content of the code and suggests fixes, through syntax and semantic analysis which returns diagnostics on the entire context of the code, not just keywords.

-This feature is also enabled for CICS and DB2 SQL keywords and variables.
+This feature is also enabled for Datacom, CICS, and DB2 SQL keywords and variables.

 The extension enables syntax highlighting for COBOL code.

-Contrasting colors are used in displayed code for ease of identifying and distinguishing keywords, variables, and paragraphs.
+Contrasting colors are used in displayed code for ease of identifying and distinguishing keywords, variables, paragraphs and sections.

 Outline View and Breadcrumb View